Problems

 • Constipation persists beyond 2-3 weeks despite adequate fiber and fluids

-• Blood in stool (beyond small amounts from an obvious anal fissure)
+• Blood in stool (beyond small amounts from obvious anal fissure)

 • Pain during bowel movements isn't improving